JonMcPherson/srtm-hgt-reader/README.md

-# SRTM Heightmap File Reader - Scala Implementation
+# SRTM HGT Heightmap File Reader

-This is a simple but robust `.hgt` file reader/decoder implemented in Scala and compatible with Java.
+This is a simple but robust `.hgt` file reader/decoder implemented in Scala, compatible with Java and JVM languages, and works well with [GeoTrellis](https://github.com/locationtech/geotrellis).

 HGT files are the global topology heightmap tiles that NASA released to the public from their Shuttle Radar Topology Mission (SRTM) in 2015.
 The dataset is available in 2 resolutions; 1 arc-second (~ 30 meters) and 3 arc-second (~90 meters) which are both supported by this decoder.
 The tiles are rasterized with signed 16-bit short integers representing the elevation in feet above or below sea level (`0` represents sea level).
 The 1 arc-second tiles (SRTM1) contain 1201² values, and the 3 arc-second tiles (SRTM3) contain 3601² values where the extra 1 value is extra padding as a buffer from the adjacent east and south tiles.